orsonteodoro/oiledmachine-overlay/README.md

 penalty.
 There are several non production sanitizers that have this issue.
 There is a disable logging workaround to mitigate the latter case.

-The ubsan minimal runtime will be default on in this overlay for hardened marked packages.
-Ubsan will protect against some of each CE, PE, DoS, DT, ID before they happen.
+The UBSan minimal runtime will be default on in this overlay for hardened marked packages.
+UBSan will protect against some of each CE, PE, DoS, DT, ID before they happen.
 Only a few vulnerabilities will be blocked on the top 50 vulnerabilities reported per month ranking.

-The hwasan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
+The HWASan will be optional but secure-critical may consider enabling this sanitizer since many top 50 vulnerabilities reported per month rankings will be mitigated.
 To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=3.0 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5 for ARCH=arm64.
 For ARCH=amd64, this is